 Year of birth: 0709 BC

 What is the meaning of Manasseh in the Bible?

-Manasseh or Menashe was, as indicated by the Book of Genesis, the main child of Joseph and Asenath (Genesis 41:50-52).
+Manasseh or Menashe was, as indicated by the Book of Genesis, the primary child of Joseph and Asenath (Genesis 41:50-52).
 Asenath was an Egyptian lady whom the Pharaoh provided for Joseph as a spouse, and the little girl of Potipherah, a cleric of On (Genesis 41:50-52).

 In Hebrew, the biblical meaning of Manasseh is: To neglect.
 The senior child of Joseph in the Old Testament.

 The senior of the two children of Joseph.
 He and his sibling Ephraim were, after that, taken on by Jacob as his children ( 48:1 ).
 There you will find a record of his union with a Syrian ( 1 Chronicle 7:14 ), and the main thing subsequently recorded of him is that his grandkids were “raised upon Joseph’s knees” ( Genesis 50:23; RSV, “brought into the world upon Joseph’s knees”), were from their introduction to the world embraced by Joseph as his kids.

 Manasseh was one of the 12 clans of Israel that, in scriptural times, included individuals of Israel.
 The tribe of Manasseh got comfortable focal Palestine-some toward the east, some toward the west of the Jordan River.